Grace VanSlooten

-Grace VanSlooten (born June 16, 2004) is an American college basketball player for Michigan State.
+Grace VanSlooten (born June 16, 2004) is an American player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+She was signed to an end-of-year contract by the Indiana Fever on 5/22/2026 after being released by the Seattle Storm.
+She played college basketball for the Michigan State Spartans of the Big Ten Conference.
 She previously played for Oregon.

 High school career

 VanSlooten was born to Jon and Michelle VanSlooten.
 She played three years at Notre Dame Academy in Toledo, Ohio, before playing for IMG Academy during her senior year.
 During her junior year, she averaged 21.8 points and 12.5 rebounds per game, and was named a finalist for Ohio's Ms. Basketball.
 In three seasons at Notre Dame, she recorded 1,094 points and 635 rebounds.

-She was a five-star recruit, and ranked the No. 13 overall player in the class of 2022 and ranked the No. 4 forward in the class by ESPN.
+She was a five-star recruit and ranked the No. 13 overall player in the class of 2022 and the No. 4 forward in the class by ESPN.
 She was named a 2022 McDonald's All-American.
 On October 7, 2021, she committed to play college basketball at Oregon.